• Skip to main content

 This is due to something called spinal unloading in the gravity free environment.
 The curves of the spine literally flatten out causing a measurable height change.

-Whilst this might seem attractive, you should be aware that on returning to Earth, 50% of astronauts suffer severe back pain and are 4 times more likely to suffer from a herniated disc compared to the rest of the population.
+Whilst this might seem attractive, you should be aware that on returning to Earth, 50% of astronauts suffer back pain and are 4 times more likely to suffer from a herniated disc compared to the rest of the population.
 Ouch.

 Scientists believe the reason for this is the atrophy (wasting) of the spinal muscles that occurs as a result of the gravity free environment.

-What this teaches us about back pain.
+What space flight teaches us about back pain

 This is interesting for 2 reasons, firstly it shows how our muscular systems are the product of the forces we are subjected to on a daily basis.